|Where:||Yarm, North Yorkshire - town centre|

 Be careful of the horses racing up the High Street as they move at speed!

-In 2013 it will be from Thursday 17th October with the Riding of the Fair on Saturday 19th (to be confirmed).
+In 2017 it runs from Thursday 19th October to Sunday 22nd with the Riding of the Fair on Saturday 21st.

 There are town centre road closures during fair week and a free park and ride service is operated for visitors.